anurag-28/GE-Aerospace-DT-Intern/README.md

 # GE-Aerospace-DT-Intern
-Working as a Digital Trainee Intern at GE Aerospace.
+Working as a Digital Technology  Intern at GE Aerospace.